Overview: Importing VMs, LPARs, and vApps into Skytap

 - The Advanced Import Service, which supports shipping VMs to Skytap for processing.

-You can import VMs entirely through the self-service VM Imports page or Advanced Import Appliance, or you can mix and match tools for different stages of the import process.
-For example, you can validate your import files using the Advanced Import Appliance and then ship the VMs to Skytap using the Advanced Import Service.
+You can import VMs entirely through the self-service VM Imports page or you can ship the VMs to Skytap using the Advanced Import Service.

 The following table contains more information about each tool:

 Use this self-service option to manually create import jobs and manage the import process.

 - Lightweight import files that have been manually validated (for example, a single VM)

 - Individual large x86 VMs or Power LPARs that you upload to IBM Cloud Object Storage or Microsoft Azure Blob Storage.